geomphon/ABX-exp-pipeline/README.md

 ## 1. 1_stimuli
-#stimuli building, stimuli selection, and design.
-       takes as input:
+stimuli building, stimuli selection, and design. takes as input:
        .wav files
        .text grids
        .csv phoneme information file (this maps the annotations in the textgrid files to phonemes) and then:

-	-clips each marked interval into a separate soundfile -generates a list of all possible three-file combinations (= "triplets") -finds an optimized subset  of these triplets (to save doing calculations on all of them) -caculates acoustic distances between files for each of the subset of triplets -selects the phones of interest based on their average acoustic distance.
+	-clips each marked interval into a separate soundfile -generates a list of all possible three-file combinations (= "triplets") -finds an optimized subset of these triplets (to save doing calculations on all of them) -caculates acoustic distances between files for each of the subset of triplets -selects the phones of interest based on the mean acoustic distance between recordings for those phones.
 	-optimizes a stimuli list based on the phones of interest, selects specific triplet instances.
 	-concatenates soundfiles to create an audio file for each of the selected triplets

 ## 2. 2_validation
-takes the design above and tests the model used.
+takes the design above, samples data, and uses the sampled data to test the models to be used.

+This is a pipeline itself, and is documented in 2_validation/ReadMe_validation_pipeline.md.

+Inputs to this pipeline are the mean acoustic distances calculated in 1_stimuli above, and the geomphon scores.

+The pipeline outputs two measure of interest: for a set of models, the difference between the value input as the coeffcient of the predictors of interest and the value returned by the model. for a set of pairs of models, the bayes factors indicating which model is a better fit.